Feeling Stuck? What to do when life kicks you out.

 But how do you choose whether going deeper or moving on is the right option?

 When your life kicks you out, it doesn’t always specify how to change, only that you must change.
-Because this is a personal question, I can only answer this with the wisdom that’s come from my own personal experiences:
+Because this is a personal question, we can only answer this with the wisdom that’s come from our own personal experiences: